 - In a heavy bottomed saucepan or dutch oven, heat 4-5" of vegetable oil to 350°F.

-- In a bowl, combine the cornmeal, flour, sugar, old bay seasoning, salt, baking powder, baking soda, onion powder, garlic powder, and cayenne.
+- In a medium-size mixing bowl, combine the cornmeal, flour, sugar, old bay seasoning, salt, baking powder, baking soda, onion powder, garlic powder, and cayenne.

 - Fold in the red bell pepper, green onions, and crabmeat by hand.

 - Drop carefully into the hot oil using a teaspoon or, my tool of choice, a 2 oz ice cream scoop.
-Fry in batches until golden turning as needed. [around 5 minutes]
+Fry in batches until golden turning as needed. [around 5 minutes total]

 - Serve hot with tarter sauce, or a spicy remoulade for dipping.